lizlove/braven-rss/README.md

 ## Tasklist

-- [ ] Fix read status checkbox & update controller
+- [ ] Add tests
-- [x] Static about page
 - [ ] Fix the db:seed to verify an entries query
-- [ ] Add tests
+- [ ] Add button to refresh new RSS entries
-- [ ] Setup a job to automate updates?
-Or a button at least to refresh
+- [ ] Setup a job to automate updates
 - [ ] Update Footer copy / links
+- [x] Fix read status checkbox & update controller
+- [x] Static about page